History of Marsha Blackburn in Timeline

 From 2003 to 2005, Marsha Blackburn served as an assistant whip in Congress.

-2003: Began Service in U.S. House of Representatives
+2003: Served in U.S. House of Representatives

-2003: End of Tennessee Senate Membership
+2003: End of Term as Member of the Tennessee Senate

-2004: Blackburn voted to ban same-sex marriage
+2004: Blackburn voted for constitutional amendments to ban same-sex marriage.

 In 2004, Marsha Blackburn voted for proposed constitutional amendments to ban same-sex marriage.

-2005: Deputy Whip in Congress
+2005: Deputy Whip

-Beginning in 2005, Marsha Blackburn served as a deputy whip in Congress.
+From 2005 onwards, Marsha Blackburn served as a deputy whip in Congress.

-2006: Blackburn voted to ban same-sex marriage
+2006: Blackburn voted for constitutional amendments to ban same-sex marriage.

 In 2006, Marsha Blackburn voted for proposed constitutional amendments to ban same-sex marriage.